dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-inalienable-property-rights.md

 The whole point of Bitcoin is to remove humans from the issuance and control of money.
 As Szabo put it: \"\[Bitcoin\] implements data integrity via computer science rather than via \'call the cops\'\".
-Nobody can help you if you lose forget your private key.
+Nobody can help you if you <s>lose</s> forget your private key.
 Nobody can reverse a transaction once it is confirmed and buried beneath a couple of blocks.
 It doesn\'t matter who you call.